 SQL Server Radio Podcast

-Starting early 2020, Eitan has also started co-hosting the SQL Server Radio podcast.
+Since early 2020, Eitan started co-hosting the SQL Server Radio podcast.

 Latest Blog Posts